 So in conclusion, the Epigraphical Museum Athens is a wonderful place for academics, but probably not worth the while of most people visiting Athens for just a few days.

-If for some reason you don't believe me, and want to check it out for yourself, here is some information that you may find useful.
+If for some reason you don't believe me, and want to check out the Epigraphic museum Athens for yourself, here is some information that you may find useful.

 Epigraphical Museum in Athens Information